leanix-public/scripts/exportCosts/README.md

 Before you start, do the following:

-1. Prepare your workspace and populate each Relation with correct costs.
+1. Prepare your workspace and populate each Relation with the correct costs.
 2. Set up Python with the following libraries:
     - `pip install requests`